jucacrispim/toxicbuild/docs/source/install.rst

 ^^^^^

-If you want to be able to send emails containing information about builds, we need to configure the smpt options.
+If you want to be able to send emails containing information about builds, you need to configure the smpt options.

 .. code-block:: python